NationalSecurityAgency/qgis-shapetools-plugin/readme.md

     * **Rubber band color** - Selects the rubber band line color used by the measure tool.
     * **Measurement layer color** - Vector line color when a measurement layer is created from the ***Geodesic measure tool*** or from the ***Geodesic measurement layer*** tool.
     * **Measurement layer text** - Color of the text when a measurement layer is created from the ***Geodesic measure tool*** or from the ***Geodesic measurement layer*** tool.
+    * **Copy to clipboard significant digits** - This is the number of significant decimal digits that are copied onto the clipboard when the user is using the ***Geodesic measure tool*** and presses on one of the copy to clipboard keys.
 * **Ellipsoid Used for Measurements** - Selects the ellipsoid used for calculating the geodesic distances within Shape Tools.
 By default this should normally be *WGS 84*
     * **Ellipsoid group** - Choose the default *WGS 84* setting or enable *System Ellipsoids* or *Historical Ellipsoids*.
     * **System Ellipsoids** - This is enabled if **Ellipsoid group** is set to *System Ellipsoids*.